Tuesday, 11 November 2025

 What really elevates it is the setting.
 The ocean is vast, hostile, and isolating, turning the yacht into a floating pressure cooker.
 The claustrophobia is intense, and every decision feels loaded — especially the repeated moments where Nicole hesitates over loading a gun that could end everything instantly.

-In my opinion, a genuinely underappreciated gem.
+In short, it's a genuinely underappreciated gem.

 No comments: